 - Must not contain loose wiring and exposed electrical systems

-- Must have all relevant local utility hookups, including gas, electricity, water and sewage
+- Must have all relevant utilities, including gas, electricity, water and sewage functioning properly.

-- Must have a working heating system that can heat the property adequately
+- Must have a working, permanent heating system that can heat the property adequately

 - Must have surfaces free of chipping or peeling lead-based paint